webdiscus/ansis/README.md

 ## How to switch to Ansis

-Ansis is a powerful, small, and fast replacement that requires **no code migration** for many similar libraries.\
+Ansis is a powerful, small, and fast replacement for many similar libraries.\
 Just replace your `import ... from ...` or `require(...)` to `ansis`.

 <a id="replacing-chalk" name="replacing-chalk"></a>

-### Drop-in replacement for [chalk], no migration required
+### Migrating from [chalk]

 ```diff
 - import chalk from 'chalk';